-DCS Digital Command System
+DCS Digital Control System

-As you may have gathered by now, DCS is an M.T.H. exclusive Digital Command System that provides easy access to dozens and dozens of features in our models.
+As you may have gathered by now, DCS is an M.T.H. exclusive Digital Control System that provides easy access to dozens and dozens of features in our models.
 We developed DCS to provide a powerful and advanced model train control system that was simple and enjoyable to use.
 We've accomplished that goal.
 DCS further expands the features available far beyond that of DCC.
-After all, in DCC, we only had a limited number of "F" commands to fill.
+After all, in DCC there are a limited number of usable "F" commands.